HOW TO BECOME A MEMBER OF

 - 12:30 - Opening Bell, Welcome, Introspection, Pledge.

 - 1:27 - Closing Commits.

 The short answer is no. However, since our Club is one of the largest and most active Kiwanis Clubs in the world, virtually all of our members get involved.
 There are countless opportunities to get involved as a one-time thing or on a regular schedule.

 Committees and projects attract 95% of our membership to participate.
-We conduct a large annual Kiwanis Pancake and Auction Day, enjoy young professional events, support local high school students in Key Clubs, deliver Meals On Wheels, read to elementary school students, conduct Greenway and stream clean-ups, evaluate applications, and award scholarships and grants.
+We conduct a large annual Kiwanis Pancake and Auction Day, enjoy young professional events, support local high school students in Key Clubs, deliver Meals On Wheels, conduct Greenway and stream clean-ups, evaluate applications and award scholarships and grants.
 We just built a large playground in an underserved neighborhood and donated it to the City.
-A similar-sized effort is underway for a nature park.
+A similar-sized effort is underway to build a nature park.

 Business casual attire is typical at Club meetings.